|Nutritional Guidelines (per serving)|

 - 1 tablespoon olive oil

-- 2 - 3 tablespoons tahini (sesame paste)
+- 2 to 3 tablespoons tahini (sesame paste)

 - 2 tablespoons fresh lemon juice